ndaman/multiscale/docs/exam1/lecture12.md

 ----
 ## project abstract

--   Due 3/26
+-   Due 3/25
 -   Describe what problem you want to solve and what you will use to solve it
 -   List a few challenges you expect to face, how they could be overcome

 ----
 ## analytical method

--   I think homework 6 or 7 will be over the analytical model for your problem
+-   Homework 6 will cover the analytical model for your problem
 -   Due date will be provided later
 -   This is just to make sure things are on track for your final project